 - Set your Instant Pot to the sauté setting on "normal" heat.

-- Heat 1 Tbsp of olive oil, and add the diced onion.
+- Heat 1 tablespoon of olive oil, and add the diced onion.
 Sauté for 2-3 minutes, until just translucent.

 - Add the garlic, carrots, and celery, and sauté for about 5 minutes, stirring frequently, until the vegetables are starting to soften and just take on a golden hue.